ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

 - **Preference Hierarchy & Activation:**
   1. Global `PracticeSettings` (e.g., `reminders.appointment.sms.enabled:false`) can disable a channel practice-wide.
   2. If globally enabled, `ClientReminderPreference.is_enabled` (for a client who has completed portal activation and verified contact methods) determines if they receive that type/channel of notification.
-  3.  **Portal Activation Prerequisite:** `ClientReminderPreference` settings for a client generally only take effect _after_ the client has successfully completed a portal activation/invitation process and verified their contact methods.
+  3.  **Portal Activation Prerequisite & Preference Management:** `ClientReminderPreference` settings for a client are typically configured and managed by the client themselves via the client portal.
+This occurs after the client has successfully completed a staff-initiated portal invitation and account activation process.
+During activation, clients verify their primary contact methods (e.g., email, SMS-capable phone number) and can set initial communication preferences, including granular SMS opt-ins.
   4.  **SMS Opt-In:** For certain notification channels like SMS, an explicit opt-in within `ClientReminderPreference` (or during portal setup) is required for specific `reminder_type`s (e.g., billing notifications, non-urgent updates) due to compliance.
-This opt-in should be granular (e.g., a specific flag like `sms_opt_in_billing_alerts` on `ClientReminderPreference`).
-Essential transactional notifications directly requested or confirmed by the client (e.g., appointment confirmations) may follow different rules.
+For SMS, explicit opt-in for different categories of messages (e.g., appointment reminders vs. billing alerts) is managed by the client in the portal.
+This could mean multiple `ClientReminderPreference` entries for the SMS channel with different `reminder_type`s, or a more complex preference object.
   5.  **Default Behavior:** If no `ClientReminderPreference` exists for a client _who has activated their portal access_, the default should generally be "opt-out" for non-essential communications.
 Practice-defined defaults for essential communications (e.g., appointment reminders for scheduled appointments if `ClientReminderPreference` is not set) should be configurable in `PracticeSettings` (e.g., `notifications.defaultBehavior.appointmentReminder.sms = 'opt_in_if_primary_verified_and_portal_active'`).
 This logic needs to be fully specified.

 ### 4.5 Client Portal Lifecycle Management (New Sub-section)

 1.  **Invitation**:
-    - Portal access is typically initiated by staff sending an invitation to the client's primary email address (`ClientContact.value` where `is_primary=true`).
+    - Portal access is initiated by staff sending an invitation to the client's primary verified email address (`ClientContact.value` where `is_primary=true`).
     - This invitation could contain a unique, time-sensitive link.
-    - (Consider `ClientPortalInvitation` model to track invitation status, sent date, expiry).
+    - A `ClientPortalInvitation` model is recommended to track invitation status (e.g., 'SENT', 'CLICKED', 'ACTIVATED', 'EXPIRED'), token, sent date, and expiry.
 2.  **Activation**:
     - Client uses the invitation link to access the portal.
-    - They set up their account (e.g., create/confirm password if using `ClientPortalAccount` entity, or complete a passwordless setup step).
+    - They set up their account, which typically involves creating/confirming a password (managed via a `ClientPortalAccount` entity linked one-to-one with `Client`).
-    - During activation, they may be required to verify primary contact methods (email, phone for SMS) and set initial `ClientReminderPreference`s, including explicit opt-ins for channels like SMS.
+    - During activation, they are required to verify primary contact methods (email, phone for SMS) and set initial communication preferences, including granular SMS opt-ins.
 3.  **Access Granted**:
-    - Upon successful activation, a flag like `Client.allow_portal_access` (consider adding this field) is set to `true`.
+    - Upon successful activation, a flag like `Client.allow_portal_access` (or equivalent status like `ClientPortalAccount.status = 'ACTIVE'`) is set.
-    - `Client.last_login_portal` (on `ClientPortalAccount` or `Client`) can be updated.
+    - `ClientPortalAccount.last_login_at` (on the new `ClientPortalAccount` model) can be updated.
 4.  **Ongoing Access & Preferences**:
     - Clients can manage their `ClientContact` details and `ClientReminderPreference`s through the portal, subject to verification workflows for changes to critical contact info.
 5.  **Deactivation/Archival**:
-    - If a `Client` becomes inactive (`Client.is_active = false`), their portal access should be automatically suspended or revoked.
+    - If a `Client` becomes inactive (`Client.is_active = false`), their portal access (`ClientPortalAccount.status`) should be automatically suspended or revoked.
     - Re-activation processes for returning clients need to be defined.

 ### 4.6 Waitlist Management Workflow (New Sub-section)